Airport location allows students to go from classroom to shop floor easily, gain real-life experience, and make industry connections

-Is there an upgrading policy?
-Yes.
-The definition of an upgrader is a student who joins a class for 13 weeks or less to repeat or complete a specific course.This might suit you if you’ve attended training at UFV before, or you now wish to enhance your skills by attending one of the courses that deals specifically with sheet metal or composite repair.
+Upgrading students cannot be enrolled for more than 13 weeks or cannot displace anyone registered in an upcoming intake.This might suit you if you have attended training at UFV before, or you wish to enhance your skills by attending a course that deals specifically with sheet metal or composite repair.

 Phone: 604.847.5448 Toll free: 1-888-504-7441, local 5448 Fax: 604-824-7931 Email: email@example.com Or ask online